alibaba-archive/aliyun-log-producer-java/README.md

-# Aliyun LOG Java Producer
+# Aliyun LOG Java Producer (deprecated)

 [![Build Status](https://travis-ci.org/aliyun/aliyun-log-producer-java.svg?branch=master)](https://travis-ci.org/aliyun/aliyun-log-producer-java)
 [![License](https://img.shields.io/badge/license-Apache2.0-blue.svg)](/LICENSE)

 [中文版README](/README_CN.md)

+This project is no longer maintained.
+Please use the new version of [Aliyun LOG Java Producer](https://github.com/aliyun/aliyun-log-producer).

 The `Aliyun LOG Java Producer` is a high concurrency writing library written for Java applications.
 The Producer Library and [Consumer Library](https://yq.aliyun.com/articles/6817) is a reading and writing encapsulation for Loghub.
 It aims to reduce the threshold for data collection and consumption.